Source: CSR vs. Charity (local case)

 Energy, water, fertilizer, and chemicals are all substantially decreased – in some cases by well over 50% – while production yields skyrocket.
 The business case for IoT “agtech” solutions lives up.
 The challenge is to create awareness for decent potential.
 Partnerships worldwide should tighten up for these essentials.

 Technology solutions exist to develop both generate and digital infrastructures that build cities more sustainable.
-Each focused their presentations on the obstacles to surmount – even when business cases exist – in applying digital solutions at scale for cities.
-At the same time public-private partnerships are inevitable component making the process run smooth.
+Each focused its presentation on the obstacles to surmount – even when business cases exist – in applying digital solutions at scale for cities.
+At the same time, public-private partnerships are inevitable component making the process run smoothly.

 Digital solutions fasten access to different disease diagnostics and analyze them for patient risks at scale.The range of examples of digital solutions for health includes water quality and early diagnose of workers at the factories.

 Using models, cases, and the visionary partnerships can apply the SDGs breaking technologies.
 The challenge is to reach SDGs by 2030.
 So far 13 years left…The world has a great potential and it needs to demonstrate a transformational capacity for the good and accelerates partnerships.
-Collaboration would light up all the way long.in this sense startups are an essential driver of a global ecosystem seeking to build solutions that are effective, scalable, and economically sustainable.
+Another thing 2017 is the year where the world reached overusing its natural resources and already we are at the time of utilizing the future generation`s storage capacity.
+Relying on the speed of technology and collaboration could still light up all the way.
+In this sense, startups are essential drivers of a global ecosystem seeking to build solutions that are effective, scalable, and economically sustainable.

 Author: Gunay Mukhtarova